The Spooky Bunch

-The Spooky Bunch (小姐撞到鬼 a.k.a. 撞到正) is a 1980 Hong Kong movie directed by Ann Hui.
+The Spooky Bunch (撞到正; known as 小姐撞到鬼 in Taiwan) is a 1980 Hong Kong movie directed by Ann Hui.
 It is Hui's second film, after The Secret.

 Plot

 The film is about a Cantonese opera troupe arrives on Cheung Chau Island to perform a show under the request by a wealthy man, Mr Ma who insists that and Ah Chi (Josephine Siao), their second rate supporting actress, takes the leading role in the performance.
 Mr Ma also invites his nephew Dick Ma (Kenny Bee) to the island to watch the show.
 He hopes by arranging this his nephew will marry Ah Chi so that his family curse being done by Ah Chi's her grandfather placed on this grandfather can be released.